 Your decision-making platform should incorporate various perspectives.
 You may need to moderate a stakeholder workshop to get interests and perspectives aligned with the objectives.
 Remember to stay focused on your key goals and not get too deep in the weeds.
 Keep in mind that aligning stakeholders might necessitate some negotiation and mediation tactics.

-- Learn how to measure the success of a digital asset management project in our interactive expert panel webinar
+- Learn how to measure the success of a digital asset management project in our ‘How to Measure Digital Asset Management Success‘ webinar recording

 Brett Harned from TeamGantt explains that “the best way to set expectations is early and often.”
 As a project manager, you’re between a rock and a hard place – your stakeholders and team.
 Defining your expectations upfront and repeating them frequently during the project is a great way to ensure you don’t get crushed by the desires of these two groups.